Click here for Results

 - At the Registration/Start areas parking will be over three or four areas.
 Please assist by following directions from the Parking Marshals to achieve maximum efficiency with the space available.

-- Spectators wishing to park at the summit must also follow directions from Parking Marshals as space is extremely limited.
+- Spectators may not be able to park at the finish as space is extremely limited,

 - The start is just 12km from the centre of Orange NSW.
 There are signs at all turns.

 - Approaching Orange from Bathurst, Cowra or Dubbo, follow the Great Volcanic Mountain